USA Diving Received Multiple Reports of Sexual Abuse. New Lawsuit Says They Did Nothing About It.

 Sunday’s legal action follows similar allegations laid out in a class-action lawsuit filed in July against RipFest and USA Diving for allegedly ignoring and obstructing sexual-abuse allegations, including a complaint made by a former Indiana University diver.

-“This just the beginning for USA Diving,” Jon Little, the attorney who filed both lawsuits, said to the Indianapolis Star in July.
+“This just the beginning for USA Diving,” Little said to the Indianapolis Star in July.
 “This is worse than gymnastics, worse than swimming.”